probcomp/Gen.jl/docs/src/index.md

 ## Incremental Computation

-Getting good asymptotic scaling for iterative local search algorithms like MCMC or MAP optimization relies on the ability to update a trace efficiently, when a small number of random choice(s) are changed, or when there is a small change to the arguments of the function.
+Getting good asymptotic scaling for iterative local search algorithms like MCMC or MAP optimization relies on the ability to update a trace efficiently in two common scenarios: (i) when a small number of random choice(s) are changed; or (ii) when there is a small change to the arguments of the function.

-To support this, generative functions use *argdiffs* and *retdiffs*, which describe the change made to the arguments of the generative function, relative to the arguments in the previous trace, and the change to the return value of a generative function, relative to the return value in the previous trace.
+To enable efficient trace updates, generative functions use *argdiffs* and *retdiffs*:
+- An *argdiff* describes the change made to the arguments of the generative function, relative to the arguments in the previous trace.
+- A *retdiff* describes the change to the return value of a generative function, relative to the return value in the previous trace.

 The update generative function API methods `update`, `fix_update`, and `extend` accept the argdiff value, alongside the new arguments to the function, the previous trace, and other parameters; and return the new trace and the retdiff value.

 ### Argdiffs

 An argument difference value, or *argdiff*, is associated with a pair of argument tuples `args::Tuple` and `new_args::Tuple`.
 The update methods for a generative function accept different types of argdiff values, that depend on the generative function.
-Two singleton data types are provided for expressing that there is no difference to the argument (`noargdiff::NoArgDiff`) and that there is an unknown difference in the arguments (`unknownargdiff::UnknownArgDiff`).
+Two singleton data types are provided:
+- `noargdiff::NoArgDiff`, for expressing that there is no difference to the argument.
+- `unknownargdiff::UnknownArgDiff`, for expressing that there is an unknown difference in the arguments.

 Generative functions may or may not accept these types as argdiffs, depending on the generative function.

 ### Retdiffs